nadult/libfwk/readme.md

 ## License

-Whole library is licensed under [Boost Software license](https://github.com/nadult/libfwk/blob/main/license.txt).
+Whole library is licensed under [MIT license](https://github.com/nadult/libfwk/blob/main/license.txt).

 If You found this library useful, please contact the author (nadult (at) fastmail (dot) fm).
 Any kind of feedback is greatly appreciated.